Have you ever noticed a link between your IBS symptoms and worry?

 Take a couple of comfortable deep breaths (a signal to your body and mind that something special is happening).

-Imagine you are sitting on a comfortable bench behind the closed curtains of your eyes (or you can imagine yourself on an exotic beach by the sea).
+Imagine you are sitting on a comfortable bench behind the closed curtains of your eyes (or you can imagine yourself on an exotic beach by the sea if you prefer).

 And just sit there.